mackiea/ExternalNabuInterfaceDevice/README.md

 - Ensure that the cable used is not a null-cable or loopback-cable.
 You can tell if pin 2 (RS-232 Receive) and pin 3 (RS-232 Transmit) are switched at each end.
 - Connecting and disconnecting the DB-25 cable exerts a considerable force on the ENID.
 It is recommended to add a non-conductive reinforcement across the 2 Option Card Plate bolts.

+#Caveats
+- The existing Option Card plate screws will not suffice to hold the ENID card in.
+Upgrade to a pair of fitting bolts and nuts.
+- The PCB is connected to the NABU as a plate by 2 bolts.
+Use of this involves plugging in a DB-25 connector, which exerts a considerable force on the board.
+I highly recommend sandwiching the PCB with a nonconductive backing material behind it, on the same bolts, to take the strain of the plugging.
+I also recommend providing counterstrain to the female DB-25's tabs when plugging a male DB-25 connector in.

 # Pinout
+ENID's pinout should map almost exactly to the Option Card pinout, with the exception of Pin 25, which on the ENID is the first ground rail; and of course, Pins 25 & 27-30 are not propagated.

 | Input from NABU | Output to DB-25 | Pinout |
 | --------------- | --------------- | ------ |